 For many years, I gave in to the fear and anxiety.
-I fretted about my husband at work, wondering if he’d choke on a chicken bone while he ate his lunch [true story!].
+I thought about my husband at work, wondering if he’d choke on a chicken bone while he ate his lunch [true story!].
 I worried about money, the future, the house, my health, pleasing others.

 And it became exhausting.